absolutepraya/dm2-calculator/README.md

 - Python 3.7 or higher
 - Python Standard Library

+If you don't have Python installed, you can download it from [Python's official website](https://www.python.org/downloads/).

 ## How to Use

 1. Open your terminal and clone the repository